Skip to content

 Account management

-Android MDM solutions allow employees to maintain an Android Enterprise work profile and a personal profile on the same device, switching between the two with just a swipe.
-The two profiles do not share data, making it easy for employees to use their personal devices in conjunction with a bring-your-own-device (BYOD) policy.
+An Android MDM solution allows employees to maintain an Android Enterprise work profile and a personal profile on the same device, switching between the two with just a swipe.
+The two profiles do not share data, making it easy for employees to use their personal devices in conjunction with a bring-your-own-device (BYOD) policy

 Content distribution